 Opening night was September 27, 1917, with a performance of George Bernard Shaw's comedy Misalliance, presented by William Faversham and starring Maclyn Arbuckle.
-The New York Sun commented: "When George Broadhurst philanthropically decided to endow New York with a playhouse - specifically that bleak section adjoining the Hotel Astor which is so lacking in such adjuncts of modern civilization - he did not select one of his own dramas with which to dedicate this new temple of art."
+The New York Sun commented: "When George Broadhurst philanthropically decided to endow New York with a playhouse --specifically that bleak section adjoining the Hotel Astor which is so lacking in such adjuncts of modern civilization -- he did not select one of his own dramas with which to dedicate this new temple of art."
 The flexibility of the house has made it popular for a wide variety of productions over the years: dramas, farces, revues, and musicals.

-(AM)
+(AM, MP)

 - 1. New York City, Department of Buildings, Manhattan, New Building Permit 471-1916. - 2.
 New York County, Office of the Register, Liber Deeds, Liber 3004, page 23. - 3.
 George Broadhurst, obituary, New York Times, February 1, 1952, p.
 21. - 4.
-"Morosco signs Broadhurst," New York Dramatic Mirror, January 22, 1916. - 5.
-"Broadhurst's 'Accordion' Theater," New York Telegraph, August 9, 1917. - 6.
+"Morosco signs Broadhurst," New York Dramatic Mirror, January 22, 1916.

+- 5. "Broadhurst's 'Accordion' Theater," New York Telegraph, August 9, 1917. - 6.
 Ibid. - 7.
+This brief account of the work of Robert Adam is based on Margaret Whinney, "The Adam Style," in Home House: No. 20 Portman Square, (Feltham, Middlesex: The Hamlyn Publishing Group Ltd, 1969), pp. 15-17. - 8.
+See for instance the Back Parlour of Home House, 20 Portman Square, London, designed by Robert Adam and built c.1775. - 9.
 Quoted in: George Freedley, "The Stage Today": Broadhurst Theater, July 20, [1941], bound typescript, Billy Rose Theater Collection, Lincoln Center Branch, New York Public Library, p.
 60.